astridx/meinblog/content/posts/joomla/35joomla-webservices.en.md

 A single Foo element: `curl -X GET /api/index.php/v1/foos/{foo_id}`
 Delete a Foo element: `curl -X DELETE /api/index.php/v1/foos/{foo_id}`

-> For the examples, I assume that your installation is located at `http://localhost/joomla-cms4` and that your user and password are `admin`.
+For the following examples, I assume that your installation is located at `http://localhost/joomla-cms4` and that your user and password are `admin (Base64: YWRtaW46YWRtaW4=)`.
 Change this if necessary.

+### curl.haxx.de

-> For [Curl](https://curl.haxx.se/)[^curl.haxx.se] you need to change the password to [Base64](https://de.wikipedia.org/wiki/Base64).
+For [Curl](https://curl.haxx.se/)[^curl.haxx.se] you need to change the password to [Base64](https://de.wikipedia.org/wiki/Base64).
 A website that does this for you is [base64encode.org](https://www.base64encode.org/).

 Do you use [Curl](https://curl.haxx.se/)?
 The following query will list all the elements: